JsDaddy/.github/profile/README.md

 - 🤝 We are looking for help with [ngx-mask](https://github.com/JsDaddy/ngx-mask)

-- 💬 Ask us about **JavaScript, Typ eScript, Dart, Angular, RxJS, Flutter, RxDart, Redux**
+- 💬 Ask us about **JavaScript, TypeScript, Dart, Angular, RxJS, Flutter, RxDart, Redux**

 - 📫 How to reach us **info@jsdaddy.io**